symfony-cmf/symfony-cmf-docs/components/routing.rst

 This component uses `composer <http://getcomposer.org>`_.
-It needs the Symfony2 Routing component and the Symfony2 HttpKernel (for the logger interface and cache warmup interface).
+It needs the Symfony2 Routing component and the Symfony2 HttpKernel (for the logger interface and cache warm-up interface).

 For the ``DynamicRouter`` you will need something to implement the ``RouteProviderInterface`` with.
 We suggest using Doctrine as this provides an